List of wolfpacks of World War II

 Wolfpacks (U-Boot-Gruppe) were employed by Nazi Germany's Kriegsmarine during World War II against Allied and neutral shipping.
+They were also used later in the Pacific War by the United States against Japanese shipping.

 Outbreak of War

 From the outbreak of war until mid-1940 there were various groups of U-boats engaged in collective patrols.
-With the exception of experimental Hartmann's wolfpack in 1939, the first recognised wolfpack was led by KrvKpt Günther Prien in June 1940.
+With the exception of the experimental, Hartmann's wolfpack, in 1939, the first recognised wolfpack was led by Korvettenkapitän Günther Prien in June 1940.

 Invasion of Norway and Denmark

-In preparation for the impending invasion of Norway and Denmark, in early April 1940, 31 U-boats were ready for operations between England and Norway.
-On 6 April, the codeword "Hartmut" was transmitted and German submarines began their designated operations.
+In preparation for the invasion of Norway and Denmark, in early April 1940, 31 U-boats were readied for operations between England and Norway.
+On 6 April, the codeword Hartmut was transmitted and German submarines began their operations.